Tuesday, 20 June 2006

 The 'choicest' of all translations in English

-This Tirukkural translation in English is drawn from a comparative study of 25 different translations.
-Sixteen of these were either complete or partial translations and the remaining nine were translations that appeared in articles, monographs and books authored by different people on Tirukkural and Tiruvalluvar.
-The choicest translation that is close to the original - in spirit, content and style - has been chosen for presentation.
+This Tirukkural translation in English is drawn from translations by more than 25 different authors - mostly published in print, some unpublished and some in press.
+Twenty of these were either complete or partial translations and the remaining ten were isolated translations that appeared in articles, monographs and books authored by different scholars on the Tirukkural and Tiruvalluvar.
+The choicest translation of every couplet that is close to the original - in spirit, content and style - has been chosen for presentation.
 Preference has been given for brevity, simplicity and clarity.
 Emphasize was also laid on translations that manage to reflect, as much as possible, every word found in the original.
 Sometimes translations of two authors were combined to produce the best reflection of the original.
-The translator or translators of every couplet have been acknowledged with their initials (eg. PS, SS, SB, VS etc.) in a separate column.
-The initials have been expanded with the full names of these translators at the end of this page.
+The translator or translators of every couplet have been acknowledged with their initials (eg. PS, SS, SB, VS, RM etc.) in a separate column.
+The initials have been expanded with the names of these translators at the end of every page, and the full citation of the source has been given at the end of all translations.
 When no translation was found particularly satisfactory, I chose to render them myself.
 These have been marked by initial NV.
 An astrix (*) at the end of a translation indicate that the rendering has been improved upon, either by adding/replacing words or deleting words found to be unnecessary.
 To know more on the process of this comparison and criteria of selection, click here: ComparingTirukkural translations to unfold the best

 Division I. Virtue